MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-KT-Module3.md

 ### Key topics

 Module 3 introduces the steps of the statistical investigation process.
-We explore exploratory data analysis (summary statistics and plots) and simulation-based inference (hypothesis testing and confidence intervals) in the single categorical variable (one proportion) scenario.
+We conduct **exploratory data analysis** (summary statistics and plots) and simulation-based **inference** (hypothesis testing and confidence intervals) in the single categorical variable (one proportion) scenario.

+* Notation for a sample proportion: $\hat{p}$

+* Notation for a population proportion: $\pi$

+* Types of plots for a single categorical variable:

+    * Frequency bar plot

+    * Relative frequency bar plot

+Exploratory data analysis is step 3 of the statistical investigation process.
+We will then use simulation-based methods **to find evidence of an effect by finding a p-value** and **estimating how large the effect is by creating a confidence interval** in the one proportion (one categorical variable) scenario.
+These are steps 4 and 5 from the steps of the statistical investigation process.

 #### Steps of the statistical investigation process {-}